eweill/DeepROAD/README.md

 ## Install Darknet on Palmetto

 First, change directories to scratch2 in order to clone the DeepROAD repository into the correct location.
+Clone the entire DeepROAD repository.
+Change directory to scripts folder inside DeepROAD repository.

 	# Change directory to /scratch2/<your-username>
 	cd /scratch2/${USER}

-Once you are in the /scratch2 directory for your user, clone the entire DeepROAD repository.

 	# Clone repo into /scratch2/<your-username>
 	git clone https://github.com/eweill/DeepROAD.git

-Move to the scripts folder located inside the DeepROAD directory.

 	# Move to directory to invoke interactive node on Palmetto
 	cd /scratch2/${USER}/DeepROAD/scripts